 Please tell us a little bit about your most recent work.

-Do you have any unique writing rituals?
+Do you have any unique rituals?

-Tell us about your day jobs.
+Tell us about your day job or your daily activities.

 When it comes to poetry, where do you find your inspiration?